-Hydro One's regulatory assets represent certain amounts receivable from future electricity customers and costs that have been deferred for accounting purposes because it is probable that they will be recovered in future rates.
-The regulatory assets mainly include amounts related to the deferred income taxes, pension benefit liability, post-retirement and post-employment non-service costs, environmental liabilities and share-based compensation costs.
-The Company's regulatory liabilities represent certain amounts that are refundable to future electricity customers.
-They pertain primarily to deferral and variance accounts, and includes amounts related to the pension asset in the current year.
+Hydro One's regulatory assets represent certain amounts receivable from electricity customers in a future period and costs that have been deferred for accounting purposes because it is probable that they will be recovered in future rates.
+In addition, the Company has recorded regulatory liabilities that generally represent amounts that are refundable to electricity customers in future rates.
+The regulatory assets mainly include amounts related to the deferred income taxes, post-retirement and post-employment non-service costs, costs related to designated broadband projects, environmental liabilities and share-based compensation costs.
+The Company's regulatory liabilities pertain primarily to deferral and variance accounts, and include amounts related to the pension benefit liability.
 The regulatory assets and liabilities can be recognized for rate-setting and financial reporting purposes only if the amounts have been approved for inclusion in the electricity rates by the OEB, or if such approval is judged to be probable by management.
-If, at some future date, management judges that it is no longer probable that the OEB will allow the inclusion of a regulatory asset or liability in future electricity rates, the appropriate carrying amount would be reflected in results of operations prospectively from the date the Company's assessment is made, unless the change meets the requirements for a subsequent event adjustment.
+The Company continually assesses the likelihood of recovery of each of its regulatory assets and continues to believe that it is probable that the OEB will include its regulatory assets and regulatory liabilities in setting future rates.
+If, at some future date, the Company judges that it is no longer probable that the OEB will include a regulatory asset or regulatory liability in setting future rates, the respective carrying amount would be reflected in results of operations, prospectively from the date the Company's assessment is made.